NBISweden/cytomine-bp-helm/README.md

 You can use the `kubectl get pods` command to see the kubernetes pods come online.
 It takes 5~6 min to deploy all the pods.
 In case, there is a problem with the rabbitmq deployment.
-Increse the rabbitmq ram from 256Mi to 386Mi or 512Mi, if you can spare.
+Increase the rabbitmq ram from 256Mi to 386Mi or 512Mi, if you can spare.
 If everything works, you should now be able to reach the system in your browser at `cytomine.test`.